hrharder/ParadigmCore/docs/tutorial.md

 ```

 If the output tells you to change something in your environment file, make that change and running npm i again.

+## Add genesis file

+Validators and full nodes intending to join the active OrderStream test-network will also need to obtain the [current `genesis.json`](https://github.com/ParadigmFoundation/blind-star-testnet) that the OrderStream testnet was initialized with.
+You will need to place that file at `lib/tendermint/config/genesis.json` and delete the file generated after the next step.

 ## Build and run ParadigmCore